Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-mqtt.md

 ### generate-tokens

 The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is an [AuthorizationTokenGenerationListMgmtRequest](../data-models/authorization-token-generation-list-mgmt-request.md).
 The params can contain an optional [KeyValuePair](../primitives.md/#keyvaluepair) with the key "_unbound_" and a [Boolean](../primitives.md#boolean) value.
-If _unbound_ is true, the consumers' service permission check will be skipped if the requester system name is present in the _unbounded.token.generation.whitelist_ system cunfiguration.
+If _unbound_ is true, the consumers' service permission check will be skipped if the requester system name is present in the _unbounded.token.generation.whitelist_ system configuration.

 ```
 Topic: arrowhead/consumer-authorization/authorization-token/management/generate-tokens